tsnorri/vcf2multialign/README.md

 ### Inspecting the variant graph

 Two additional tools are provided for variant graph inspection. `variant-graph-to-gv/variant_graph_to_gv` produces [Graphviz](https://www.graphviz.org) output from a variant graph.
 For anything except very small graphs, `inspect-variant-graph/inspect_variant_graph` may be more suitable as it outputs only one node at a time.

+## Creating unaligned sample sequences

+Instead of generating a reference-guided multiple alignment, unaligned sequences may be generated with `vcf-to-unaligned/vcf_to_unaligned` .
+The sample and chromosome copy numbers need to be specified as command line parameters.

+## Creating a variant call file from a pair of aligned sequences

+`combine-msa-vcf/combine_msa_vcf` may be used to generate a variant call file from two aligned sequences.
+Optionally, variants relative to the second sequence may be included in the resulting file.